Shout! The Mod Musical: Synopsis

-Orange is getting more and more angry with Miles, and is begging him to spend time with her, even if he isn't as affectionate as he once was (You Don't Have To Say You Love Me).
-Blue decides she prefers diamonds over men (Diamonds are Forever), and Red sings her devotion to Edward (Puppet on a String).
-Green writes to Gwendolyn about breaking up with her boyfriend because he's bad in bed, and Gwendolyn says that, as a woman, Green shouldn't care about that.
-Times are changing for these young women, and boy do they know it (Georgy Girl/Windy).
+Orange is getting more and more angry with Miles, and is begging him to spend time with her, even if he is not as affectionate as he once was ("You Don't Have to Say You Love Me").
+Blue decides she prefers diamonds over men ("Diamonds Are Forever"), and Red sings her devotion to Edward ("Puppet on a String").
+Green writes to Gwendolyn about breaking up with her boyfriend because he is bad in bed, and Gwendolyn says that, as a woman, Green should not care about that.
+Times are changing for these young women, and they know it ("Georgy Girl" / "Windy").

-The red girl talks about an embarrassing moment with her boyfriend, but her boyfriend keeps loving her anyways (Who Am I).
-Orange sings (Don't Give Up).
-Blue is upset about not being girl of the year, and yellow is upset that Paul McCartney is married (I Just Don't Know What To Do With Myself).
+The red girl talks about an embarrassing moment with her boyfriend, but her boyfriend keeps loving her anyways ("Who Am I").
+Orange sings ("Don't Give Up").
+Blue is upset about not being girl of the year, and yellow is upset that Paul McCartney is married ("I Just Don't Know What To Do With Myself").

-After checking their horoscopes and gaining a new style (Notably, Orange is now wearing Purple), they sing a rousing number of (These Boots Are Made For Walking).
+After checking their horoscopes and gaining a new style (Notably, Orange is now wearing Purple), they sing a rousing number ("These Boots Are Made For Walkin'").

-Blue turns to Gwendolyn Holmes, admitting that she's never felt attraction to boys, particularly not the one she's currently dating, but Gwendolyn doesn't help.
-The girls take a quiz regarding their love life, but it's revealed that Blue's true love is a woman named Penelope, and that Green has feelings for one man, whom she wants to marry (I Couldn't Live Without Your Love).
-Yellow reveals that her husband, a Paul lookalike, is hitting her, and she now has a baby on the way, but Gwendolyn tells her that she should go to a marriage counselor rather than breaking it off.
+Blue turns to Gwendolyn Holmes, admitting that she has never felt attraction to boys, particularly not the one she is currently dating, but Gwendolyn does not help.
+The girls take a quiz regarding their love life, but it is revealed that Blue's true love is a woman named Penelope, and that Green has feelings for one man, whom she wants to marry ("I Couldn't Live Without Your Love").
+Yellow reveals that her husband, a Paul McCartney lookalike, is hitting her, and she now has a baby on the way, but Gwendolyn tells her that she should go to a marriage counsellor rather than breaking it off.

-Blue and Orange sing about their own loves (You're My World/All I See Is You).
+Blue and Orange sing about their own loves ("You're My World" / "All I See Is You").